rulercosta/neuralwired/hugo-blog/content/posts/third-post.md

 ## Configuring GitHub Pages

 In your repository settings, navigate to the "Pages" section and configure the source to deploy from the `gh-pages` branch that the GitHub Action creates.

-## Using a Custom Domain (Optional)

-If you want to use a custom domain:

-1. Add a CNAME file to your `static` directory with your domain name
-2. Update your DNS settings with your domain provider
-3. Configure the custom domain in your GitHub Pages settings

 ## Conclusion